-Wearable technology can seem, at first glance, to be a recent development – we might think of the fictional spy gadgets of James Bond, or the smartwatches that are currently flooding the market.
-Despite this, wearable tech has been around for longer than we might think and is helping shape the future of fashion.
+Wearable technology may seem to be a recent development – think of the fictional spy gadgets of James Bond, or the smartwatches that are currently flooding the market.
+Despite this, wearable tech has been around for longer than we might think and is helping to shape the future of our lives.

 In 1961, Edward Thorp and Claude Shannon created their own version of wearable technology – a computer small enough to fit into a shoe.
 Designed to help them cheat at a game of roulette, the computer was a timing device to predict where the ball would land.

 It all adds up

 Wearable tech went mainstream in 1975, as the first calculator wristwatch was released.
 Worn by Sting on the cover of The Police’s Wrapped Around Your Finger, and by Marty McFly in Back to the Future, it became an icon of the ‘70s and ‘80s.